chrisgrieser/nvim-genghis/README.md

 - `.moveAndRenameFile` or `:Move`: Move and Rename the current file.
 Works like the UNIX `mv` command.
 Best used with [autocompletion of directories](#autocompletion-of-directories).

 > __Note__
-> Applying to all commands above:
+> The following applies to all commands above:
 > - If no extension has been provided, will use the extension of the original file.
 > - If the new file name includes a `/`, the new file is placed in the respective subdirectory, creating any non-existing folders.
 Except for `.moveAndRenameFile`, all operations take only place in the current working directory, so `.moveAndRenameFile` is the only command that can move to a parent directory.
 > - All commands support [autocompletion of existing directories](#autocompletion-of-directories).

-- `.trashFile{trashLocation = "your/path/"}` or `:Trash`: Move the current file the trash location.
-Defaults to location is `$HOME/.Trash/`. ⚠️ Any existing file in the trash location with the same name is overwritten, making that file irretrievable.
+- `.trashFile{trashLocation = "/your/path/"}` or `:Trash`: Move the current file to the trash location.
+[Defaults to the operating-system-specific trash directory.](https://github.com/chrisgrieser/nvim-genghis/blob/main/lua/genghis.lua#L164) ⚠️ Any existing file in the trash location with the same name is overwritten, making that file irretrievable.
 - `.copyFilename` or `:CopyFilename`: Copy the file name.
 When `clipboard="unnamed[plus]"` has been set, copies to the `+` register, otherwise to `"`.
 - `.copyFilepath` or `:CopyFilepath`: Copy the absolute file path.
 When `clipboard="unnamed[plus]"` has been set, copies to the `+` register, otherwise to `"`.
 - `.chmodx` or `:Chmodx`: Makes current file executable.
 Equivalent to `chmod +x`.

 ### How to disable command-line commands
 Put this in your configuration file:

 ```lua
 -- lua
 vim.g.genghis_disable_commands = true
 ```
-or

 ```vim
 -- viml
 let g:genghis_disable_commands = v:true